vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 PHP 5.5.0 or later is required for authentication.
 This is because I am using the PHP CLI [built-in web server](http://php.net/manual/en/features.commandline.webserver.php) for Oauth process.
 If you use an older version, install php from brew as explained above.

-## MacOS Permission errors

-If you get issues with permissions (for fzf, terminal-notifier and Spotify Mini Player app) or issues with notifications not appearing, try to use command `Fix Permissions`, see [bug](https://github.com/vdesabou/alfred-spotify-mini-player/issues/506)